Misty of Chincoteague (horse): Issue

 As Phantom Wings and Wisp O'Mist had both died young in December 1964, all of Misty's descendants today are descended from Stormy.
-In 1967, at the age of 5, Stormy gave birth to her first foal: A palomino pinto named Thunder (28 May 1967 – 1986), sired by the buckskin Chincoteague Pony stallion Lightning, who had previously been bred to Wisp O'Mist.
+In 1967, at the age of 5, Stormy gave birth to her first foal: a palomino pinto named Thunder (28 May 1967 – 1986), sired by the buckskin Chincoteague Pony stallion Lightning, who had previously been bred to Wisp O'Mist.
 Stormy's second foal, a chestnut pinto filly named Windy (22 September 1969 – October 1998), was born 1969 as the result of an accidental mating between Stormy and an unnamed Thoroughbred racehorse stallion that Ralph Beebe had at Beebe Ranch at the time.

 In 1972, Stormy had a third foal, a bay filly named Breezy, who was also sired by Lightning.
-From 1973 to 1974, Stormy gave birth to two more fillies, this time sired by the 1962 chestnut Arabian stallion Al-Marah Sunny Jim: First, a solid chestnut filly named Rainy in 1973; and second, a chestnut pinto filly named Misty II in 1974.
+From 1973 to 1974, Stormy gave birth to two more fillies, this time sired by the 1962 chestnut Arabian stallion Al-Marah Sunny Jim: first, a solid chestnut filly named Rainy in 1973; and second, a chestnut pinto filly named Misty II in 1974.
 Stormy's last foal was a 1978 chestnut pinto filly named Foggy Mist, who was sired by a bay stallion named Mugwah, most likely an Arabian.

 Stormy would feature in Marguerite Henry's 1963 children's book, Stormy, Misty's Foal.
 Along with her own book by Henry, Stormy was featured in several other pony books, such as Wild Ponies of Chincoteague by Joseph R. Spies (1977); Windy of Chincoteague by Ronald Keiper (1989); A Pony Promise by Lois Szymanski (1996); and others.
 Breyer Animal Creations created a model horse in Stormy's likeness in 1977.
 Stormy died on 24 November 1993 at the age of 31 in Waynesboro, Pennsylvania due complications from an earlier surgery to remove a cancerous tumor.
 The Beebes opted to have Stormy taxidermied and put on display alongside her mother, Misty.

-Books and films
+Books and film

 Misty is featured in several children's books and pony books by Marguerite Henry: